 After your visit to El Rancho Island, you will have lunch in the fishing village of La Reforma, before you continue your trip north by highway to Los Mochis.

 Day 2 – Observe the Farallon Island Sea Lion Colony and Spot Dolphins in Topolobambo Bay

-Information collected on these surveys will help researchers to better understand the ecology and life cycle of this species in this particular region of the Gulf of California, making this a unique opportunity to participate in a real research expedition and a very special way to contribute to the conservation of this species in Mexican waters.
+The information you collect on these surveys helps researchers understand the ecology and life cycle of this species in this area of the Gulf of California.
+This is a unique opportunity to be part of a research expedition and contribute to this species’ conservation in Mexican waters.

 Several hundred sea lions occupy the island year-round.
-Adult males are huge and noisy as they defend their groups of several females, while juveniles swim like torpedoes underneath our boat.
-During the summer months, you can enjoy sightings of newborn pups, swimming playfully along your boat while you cruise among some of the island’s most magical passages and coves.
-Its clear blue waters offer great opportunities for snorkeling and for underwater encounters with the sea lions and other fascinating marine life.
-On your way back to shore, there is always a good chance of meeting with big pods of dolphins, sea turtles, or whales.
+Adult males are large and loud as they defend their groups of females, while young sea lions swim like torpedoes under our boat.
+In the summer, you can see newborn pups swimming along your boat while you cruise among some of the island’s most beautiful passages and coves.
+Its clear waters are great for snorkeling and underwater encounters with sea lions and other marine life.
+On your way back to shore, you could see pods of dolphins, sea turtles, or whales.

 Back in Topolobampo Bay, you will visit the home of a very peculiar resident of the area.
 “Pechocho” as the locals call him, is a solitary dolphin who several years ago apparently made a small estuary on the bay his home, after a big storm hit the region.
 This dolphin has become a loved and well-respected resident by the locals, as well as an obligated tourist visit when in Topolobampo.